jason-kerney/blog/_posts/2021/2021-07-09-asking-the-team.md

 ## Deciding to Take the Job

-I did as much do-diligence I was able to do on what the position would detail, its pay, and its growth potential.
+I did as much due-diligence I was able to do on what the position would detail, its pay, and its growth potential.
 When I was satisfied I did something that scared me.
 I told the team about the offer, and gave them an anonymous form to tell me if they wanted me as a coach.
 I also informed them that if anyone said no, I would refuse the job, and be happy to do it.

 ## Handling the Fallout